-In accordance with the Act, the District was created as a dependent special district by Ordinance No. 2447 enacted by the City Commission of the City of Kissimmee on January 27, 2003, as amended by Ordinance No. 2478, enacted by the City Commission of the City of Kissimmee on July 29, 2003, and by an Amended and Restated Interlocal Agreement dated as of July 29, 2003, between the City and The School Board of Osceola County, Florida, the governing body of the School District of Osceola County, Florida.
+In accordance with the Act, the District was created as a dependent special district by Ordinance No. 2447 enacted by the City of Kissimmee on January 27, 2003, as amended by Ordinance No. 2478 dated as of July 29, 2003, and by an Amended and Restated Interlocal Agreement dated as of July 29, 2003, between the City and The School District of Osceola County, Florida.

 The District initially included approximately 400 acres of land located in the City of Kissimmee.
-During fiscal year ended September 30, 2014, the District annexed an additional 568.2 acres of a certain adjacent parcels ("Bronson Parcel").
-There are currently two major landowners within the District: Epoch Flora Ridge and JTD Land at Cypress Ridge, LLC (collectively, the "Landowners").
-The District lies within the boundaries of a 1,134 acre planned community being developed by Flora Ridge Development, (the "Developer").
-The Developer, Landowners, and individual landowners have consented, for themselves, their successors and assigns, to the formation of the District and to the imposition of assessments on the District lands.
-As currently planned, the District will include approximately 3,605 single-family units and 350 multi-family units.
+During fiscal year ended September 30, 2014, the District annexed an additional 568.2 acres of certain adjacent parcels ("the Bronson Parcel").
+There are currently three major developers within the District: Sonceto (Kissimmee) Owner LLC; CRP/Epoch Flora Ridge MFII Owner LLC and PR Kissimmee Active Adult who are developing multi-family apartment units.
+As of the end of FY 2023, the District includes 1,995 single family units, 932 townhomes, 312 condominiums and multi-family apartment complexes.
 The District issued Capital Improvement Revenue Bonds, Series 2007, primarily to finance a portion of the construction of Flora Ridge Elementary School.
-The special assessments that secured the District's Series 2007 bonds were levied on the land currently within the boundaries of the District, excluding the special assessments levied on the Bronson Parcel.
-Likewise, special assessments securing the District's Series 2017 bonds will be levied on the land currently within the boundaries of the District, excluding the special assessments levied on the Bronson Parcel.
-The special assessments levy on the Bronson Parcel will be used to reimburse the School District of Osceola County for its portion of the cost to construct Flora Ridge Elementary School.
+These bonds were refunded with the District's Series 2017 Senior and Subordinate Capital Improvement Revenue Refunding Bonds, which are secured by the special assessment levied on the units within the boundaries of the District, excluding the units on the Bronson Parcel.
+The special assessments levied on the units within the boundaries of the District, excluding the units on the Bronson Parcel.
+The special assessments levied on the Bronson Parcel are used to reimburse the School District of Osceola County for its portion of the construction cost of Flora Ridge Elementary School.